Small for Gestational Age

 - Smoking, using street drugs or drinking alcohol

 - Problems with the placenta, such as placental abruption or placenta previa

-A baby with SGA is often diagnosed before birth based on measurements taken of the mother’s abdomen, the mother’s weight, and size of the uterus (womb).
-If the measurement is low for the number of weeks of pregnancy, then the baby may be smaller than average.
+A baby with SGA is often diagnosed before birth.
+A physical exam will be done on the pregnant person.
+Measurements will be taken of their belly, weight, and uterus (womb).
+They are based on the number of weeks of pregnancy.
+If the measurements are low, the baby may be smaller than average.
 SGA may also be diagnosed at birth based on the baby’s weight and height.

 Images may be taken during pregnancy with an ultrasound.

-- Monitor your baby’s growth progress closely
+- Watch the baby’s growth

-- Using warming beds or incubators
+- Putting them in warming beds or incubators

-- Providing tube feedings
+- Giving tube feedings

-- Monitoring oxygen levels
+- Checking oxygen levels